Musculoskeletal Imaging And Physiotherapy

 • Bone tumors

-Risks Verses Benefits Of Musculoskeletal Imaging By X-Ray
+Risks Verses Benefits Of Musculoskeletal Imaging Via X-Ray

-There are some risks involved in getting an X-ray as X-rays use small amounts of radiation to create images of your body.
+There is some risk associated with getting an X-ray.
+Seeing as X-rays use small amounts of radiation to create images of your tissues and bones.
 But for most people, the potential benefits will outweigh the risks.
+However, due to radiation exposure, clearly a risks to benefit ratio needs to be considered.

-The level of radiation exposure is considered safe for most adults, but not for a developing baby.
-If you’re pregnant or believe you may be pregnant advise the referring practitioner before you have an X-ray.
-In this situation a different imaging method, such as an MRI may be more appropriate.
+The level of radiation exposure is considered safe for most adults.
+But no so for a developing baby.
+If you’re pregnant, or believe you may be pregnant you must advise the referring practitioner before considering an X-ray.
+In pregnancy, depending on the suspected condition, a different imaging method such as an MRI, ultrasound may be more appropriate.
+Otherwise simply moving forward with a working clinical diagnosis, without imaging, may also be more appropriate than having an X-ray.

-Getting Referred For An X -ray By Your Physiotherapist
+Getting A Referral For An X -ray From Your Physio

-A Sydney physio can refer you for X-rays however physiotherapists can only bulk bill X-rays for the neck (cervical spine), mid back (thoracic spine) low back or pelvis (lumbar spine and SIJ).
-Physiotherapists can not be bulk billed via Medicare for referral of X-rays for other areas of the body such as the ankle, shoulder or knee…
+A Sydney physio can refer you for X-rays.
+However physiotherapists can only Bulk Bill X-rays under Medicare for the neck (cervical spine), mid back (thoracic spine) low back, or pelvis (lumbar spine and SIJ).
+Physiotherapists can not be Bulk Billed via Medicare for referral of X-rays for other areas of the body such as the ankle, shoulder or knee… Physios can still refer for X-ray on other areas of the body but these will be billed privately by the radiology department doing the imaging at their fee schedule.

 Musculoskeletal Imaging By Ultrasound

 Ultrasound imaging (also know as sonography) uses high-frequency sound waves to view the body.
-And unlike X-rays, there is no ionizing radiation exposure associated with ultrasound imaging.
+Unlike with X-rays, there is no ionizing radiation exposure associated with sonography.

-Ultrasound images are captured in real-time, meaning they can be carried out whist the area is being moved to show how movement or position is impacting the tissue in question.
-As well as showing movement of the body’s internal organs or blood flowing through the blood vessels.
+Ultrasound images are captured in real-time.
+Meaning they can be carried out whist the area being examined is being moved.
+This is beneficial in showing how movement, or position is impacting the tissue in question.
+As well as this sonography can be useful in showing movement of the body’s internal organs.
+Even the movement of blood flowing through the body’s blood vessels.

-In an musculoskeletal ultrasound examination, a thin layer of gel is applied to the skin prior to the ultrasound probe (transducer) being placed directly on the skin over the area to be assessed.
+In an musculoskeletal ultrasound examination, a thin layer of ultrasonic coupling gel is applied to the skin prior to the ultrasound probe (transducer) being placed directly on the skin over the area to be assessed.
 The ultrasound waves are then transmitted from the probe through the gel into the body.
+And levels of tissue impedance to the applied ultrasound waves, help create the image the sonographer makes sense of.

 How Ultrasound Imaging Works

-Ultrasound imaging uses the reflection of the waves off of the bodies structures.
-The strength of the sound signal and the time it takes for the sound wave to travel through the body provide the information necessary to produce an image.
-Different tissues offer different impedance to the sound waves and as a result a picture can be painted from this information.
+Ultrasound imaging uses the reflection of the waves off of the body’s tissues.
+The strength of the sound signal, and the time it takes for the sound wave to travel through the body provides the information necessary to produce an image.
+Different tissues offer different impedance to the sound waves.
+So as a result a picture of the body can be painted from this information.

-Some common conditions that may call for the use of musculoskeletal imaging via ultrasound include:
+Common conditions that use musculoskeletal imaging via ultrasound include:

-• Muscle strain grading for severity of injury.
+• Muscle strain.
+Ultrasound imaging can be useful in grading the severity of injury.

-• Tendinopathy such as rotator cuff complaints, tennis elbow or Achilles tendon issues.
+• Tendinopathies.
+Such as rotator cuff complaints, tennis elbow, or achilles tendon issues.

 Risks Verses Benefits Of Musculoskeletal Imaging By Ultrasound

-Although ultrasound imaging is generally considered safe and is based on non-ionizing radiation unlike X rays and CT imaging.
+Although ultrasound imaging is generally considered safe.
+And is based on non-ionizing radiation unlike X-rays and CT imaging.
 Ultrasound energy still has potential to produce biological effects on the body.
-Ultrasound waves can heat the tissues slightly and in some cases ultrasound imaging can also produce small pockets of gas in body fluids or tissues (referred to as cavitation).
-The long-term consequences of cavitation or heating are unknown.
+Ultrasound waves can heat the tissues slightly.
+In some cases, ultrasound imaging can also produce small pockets of gas in body fluids, or tissues (referred to as cavitation).
+The long-term consequences of cavitation, or heating are unknown.

-Getting Referred For An Ultrasound By Your Physiotherapist
+Getting Referred For Ultrasound Imaging By Your Physio

-A Sydney physio can refer you for ultrasound imaging however physiotherapists can not be bulk billed through Medicare for ultrasound imaging to any part of the body.
+A Sydney physio can refer you for ultrasound imaging.
+However physiotherapists can not be bulk billed through Medicare for ultrasound imaging to any part of the body.
+Meaning it will be a private cost to the patient.
+A referral from your GP will be bulk billed, so many of our patients choose to see their doctor to obtain a referral for this form of investigation.

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Musculoskeletal Imaging And Physiotherapy should consult his or her general practitioner, physiotherapist, sports medicine specialist, orthopedic surgeon or otherwise appropriately skilled practitioner.